53 Different Types of Beetles in Michigan

 The Pennsylvania Leatherwing Beetle is one of the types of beetles in Michigan that can be found worldwide.

-It is sometimes referred to as the red-shouldered leatherwing because its shoulder patches have a reddish tint.
+The red-shouldered leatherwing is sometimes called because its shoulder patches have a reddish tint.

 This insect can grow to about 1 1/2 inches long, and, like other beetles, it has large wings that allow it to fly.
 There are a few species that look similar to this one.